-Pay TV, which refers to subscription-based television services, is part of the dynamic and profitable TV industry.
-Despite the rise of cord-cutting and increasing consumption of streaming services, global television subscription revenue is forecast to continuously grow in the next few years, with the global pay TV penetration rate projected to reach 50 percent by 2017.
-Concerning regional markets, pay TV revenue is forecast to grow in emerging markets such as India, Brazil, China and Japan.
-However, TV pay revenue from mature markets such as the Netherlands, United Kingdom, France, Canada and the United States is forecast to drop in the coming years.
+Pay TV, which refers to subscription-based television services, is part of the dynamic and profitable TV industry in the United States.
+Despite the rise of cord-cutting and increasing consumption of streaming services, global television subscription revenue is forecast to continuously grow in the next few years, with the pay TV penetration rate projected to reach 96 percent in the U.S. by 2018.
+The Asia-Pacific market is unsurprisingly the largest in the pay TV industry, and unlike the North American market, is projected to continue growing in the coming years.

 Much of this decline can be attributed to cord-cutting, that is, a pattern of viewers cancelling their pay TV subscriptions.
-Many household justify the cancelation of a pay TV subscription on money issues; nearly 70 percent of Americans cut the cord because they believe cable TV is too expensive, while 67 percent see cord-cutting as an alternative to save money, according to an Ipsos survey.
+Many household justify the cancelation of a pay TV subscription on money issues; over 46 percent of Americans plan to cut their subscriptions if prices continue to increase.
 About 40 percent of the survey respondents also stated that online paid services are cheaper than cable; therefore, they decide to cancel their subscriptions.
 Streaming services rise as a more affordable alternative, considering about half of North American consumers paid between six and 11 U.S. dollars monthly for their subscription to services such Netflix or Hulu.
 These services also have a direct impact in cord-cutting, as households with streaming services are more likely to have no cable or satellite TV than the households without these subscriptions.